-There are certainly flashier and easier-to-navigate real estate websites on the internet than Craigslist.
-Still, consumers are drawn to Craigslist because it’s free, it’s viewed more as a peer-to-peer marketplace, and it’s designed to connect buyers with sellers directly.
+There are flashier and easier-to-navigate real estate websites than Craigslist.
+But the fact is, Craigslist still gets over 250 million site visits a month.
+Craigslist is free, simple, and designed to connect buyers with sellers directly.

 New to Craigslist?
 Here Are the Basics

 Craigslist is a website for digital classified ads where users can buy and sell anything from toasters to tube tops, race cars to real estate.
 On your local Craigslist page, you can look for or post a job, join community conversations, search for services, or buy and sell just about anything (legal) under the sun.
 Seriously, if you haven’t been on Craigslist before, take some time to poke around—it’s pretty wild.

 We’re interested in the “Housing” section of Craigslist, and specifically, “Real Estate For Sale.”
 Here, people create ads marketing homes, condos, property, and everything in between.
 Ads are typically for-sale-by-owner (FSBO) or by agents promoting their listings.